 - Marquam Bridge

 - Tilikum Crossing – walking and biking only – Pro tip: You can park on SE Caruthers behind Portland Classical Radio, walk across the Tilikum Crossing Bridge and take the aerial tram up the hill and back for great views of the city.

 - Sellwood Bridge

-While their events will not be going on during the conference, the Rose City Rollers are Portland’s answer to tough women who skate fast and hit hard.
+The Rose City Rollers are Portland’s answer to tough women who skate fast and hit hard.
 The local league consists of an internationally-ranked travel team, two junior derby programs, four home teams and a recreational team.

 Neighborhood Hot Spots

 Tom McCall Waterfront Park named after former Portland mayor, spans 36.59 acres along the Willamette River.
 Nothing beats a nice stroll along this scenic trail.
 Don’t forget to snap a picture of the famous ‘Portland’ sign too!
 Learn more about the park here.

 The Pearl District is a popular downtown neighborhood that features world-class restaurants, boutiques, art galleries, unique housing and more.
 Explore more of the Pearl here.

 The Oregon Zoo stretches across 64-acres nestled right next to downtown Portland and is home to more than 2,500 animals representing 215 species.
 Learn more and plan your visit here.